 Associations and non-profits can build out modular badge systems either by themselves or with partner organizations.
 This helps them recognize and acknowledge the knowledge and expertise of their members and make the value of their work more visible to the broader public.

 Open Badges and workplace learning

-For workplace learning providers, Open Badges make the excellence of their development offerings more transparent to their customers.
-Fixed-term badges can certify time-sensitive competencies in areas such as technology, health and workplace safety.
-Badge expiry becomes the signal for a training refresher.
-Innovative companies can use them for customer support and as a marketing strategy for product training - this strategy is known as External Enterprise Learning.
+Workplace learning service providers can use Open Badges to make the quality of their learning services more transparent to their customers.
+Fixed-term badges with expiry dates can certify time-sensitive competencies in areas such as technology, health, and workplace safety - badge expiry is the signal for a training refresher.